camkatf/hec-quinten-group5-team1/README.md

-# Name entity recognition of medical report
+# Name Entity Recognition of medical report
 This repository aims at spotting automatically the main elements of medical reports.
 The labels concerned are the following :
 - Treatment